jupyterjazz/git-agent/README.md

 # Git Agent
-Langchain-based Agent utilizing OpenAI Function calling.
-It enables execution of Git commands using nothing but natural language inputs!
+`git-agent` is a Langchain-based Agent utilizing OpenAI Function calling that enables execution of Git commands using nothing but natural language inputs!

-Watch the video below to see `git-agent` in action!
+Watch the video below to see it in action!

 https://github.com/jupyterjazz/git-agent/assets/45267439/c1c524bb-a42f-49b0-940a-7e5a4c722217